PRESSURE VESSEL EQUIPMENT FORGINGS

 At Scot Forge, we know the importance of getting your parts on-time, as expected.
 However, for customers new to procuring forgings, ordering a forging that will meet all specifications for end-use applications may be a challenge, which is why finding a trusted supplier and partner is essential.
 Our employee-owners are here to ensure your project stays on track with our forgings by offering:

 Pro Tip - Did you know near-net shapes can save you time and money?
 Oftentimes, a customer calls to order a disc, which they will later machine down to a more shaped part.
-By working with our technically trained sales team you can get as close to your finished product shape as possible to optimize your production process.
+By working with our technically trained sales team, you can get your finished product shape as close as possible to optimize your production process.